nkcr/overlap-ml/README.md

 python3 main_run.py --main-model awd-lstm --batch-size 20 --data data/penn --epochs 1 --nhid 5 --emsize 5 --nlayers 1 --bptt 5
 ```

 The program should exit without error and write the logs in the `logs/` folder.
-You can watch the logs with tensorbord by launching the following command:
+You can watch the logs with tensorboard by launching the following command:

 ```bash
 tensorboard --logdir logs/